mostaphaRoudsari/ladybug-primer/text/components/Photovoltaics_Performance_Metrics.md

 * ##### PVsurface [Required]
 - Input planar Grasshopper/Rhino Surface (not a polysurface) on which the PV modules will be applied.
 If you have a polysurface, explode it (using "Deconstruct Brep" component) and then feed its Faces(F) output to _PVsurface.
 Surface normal should be faced towards the sun. - Or create the Surface based on initial PV system size by using "PV SWH system size" component.
 * ##### PVsurfacePercent [Optional]
 The percentage of surface which will be used for PV modules (range 0-100). - Some countries and states, have local codes which limit the portion of the roof, which can be covered by crystalline silicon modules.
-For example, this may include having setbacks(distances) of approximatelly 90cm from side and top edges of a roof, as a fire safety regulation. - If not supplied, default value of 100 (all surface area will be covered in PV modules) is used.
+For example, this may include having setbacks(distances) of approximatelly 90cm from side and top edges of a roof, as a fire safety regulation. - If not supplied, default value of 100 percent (all surface area will be covered in PV modules) is used. - In percent.
 * ##### PVmoduleSettings [Optional]
-Script variable PhotovoltaicsPerformanceMetrics
+A list of PV module settings.
+Use the "Simplified Photovoltaics Module" or "Import Sandia Photovoltaics Module" or "Import CEC Photovoltaics Module" components to generate them. - If not supplied, the following PV module settings will be used by default: - module material: crystalline silicon (c-Si) - moduleType: Close (flush) roof mount - moduleEfficiency: 15 % - temperatureCoefficient: -0.5 %/C - moduleActiveAreaPercent: 90 %
 * ##### ACenergyPerHour [Required]
-Import "ACenergyPerYear" output data from "Photovoltaics surface" component.
-In kWh.
+Import "ACenergyPerYear" output data from "Photovoltaics surface" component. - In kWh.
 * ##### totalRadiationPerHour [Required]
-Import "totalRadiationPerHour" output data from "Photovoltaics surface" component.
-In kWh/m2.
+Import "totalRadiationPerHour" output data from "Photovoltaics surface" component. - In kWh/m2.
 * ##### cellTemperaturePerHour [Required]
-Import "cellTemperaturePerHour" output data from "Photovoltaics surface" component.
-In °C.
+Import "cellTemperaturePerHour" output data from "Photovoltaics surface" component. - In C.
 * ##### ACenergyDemandPerHour [Optional]
 Required electrical energy used for any kind of load: heating, cooling, electric lights, solar water heating circulation pump etc. For example, any of the Honeybee's "Read EP Result" outputs can be inputted in here.
-Either separately or summed. - If nothing inputted, this input will be neglected (there is no required electrical energy).
-In kWh.
+Either separately or summed. - If nothing inputted, this input will be neglected (there is no required electrical energy). - In kWh.
 * ##### energyCostPerKWh [Optional]
 The cost of one kilowatt hour in any currency unit (dollar, euro, yuan...) - If not supplied, 0.15 $/kWh will be used as default value.
 * ##### embodiedEnergyPerM2 [Optional]
-Energy necessary for an entire product life-cycle of PV module per square meter.
-In MJ/m2 (megajoules per square meter). - If not supplied default value of 4410 (MJ/m2) will be used.
+Energy necessary for an entire product life-cycle of PV module per square meter. - If not supplied default value of 4410 (MJ/m2) will be used. - In MJ/m2 (megajoules per square meter).
 * ##### embodiedCO2PerM2 [Optional]
-Carbon emissions produced during PV module's life-cycle per square meter..
-In kg CO2/m2 (kilogram of CO2 per square meter). - If not supplied default value of 225 (kg CO2/m2) will be used.
+Carbon emissions produced during PV module's life-cycle per square meter. - If not supplied default value of 225 (kg CO2/m2) will be used. - In kg CO2/m2 (kilogram of CO2 per square meter).
 * ##### lifetime [Optional]
-Life expectancy of a PV module.
-In years. - If not supplied default value of 30 (years) will be used.
+Life expectancy of a PV module. - If not supplied default value of 30 (years) will be used. - In years.
 * ##### gridEfficiency [Optional]
-An average primary energy to electricity conversion efficiency. - If not supplied default value of 29 (%) will be used.
+An average primary energy to electricity conversion efficiency. - If not supplied default value of 29 (perc.) will be used. - In percent.
 * ##### optimal [Optional]
 Set to "True" to calculate optimal PVsurface area.
 An optimal PVsurface area will cover 100% of the of the annual electricity load ("ACenergyDemandPerHour_").
 * ##### runIt [Required]